octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 ### Chained Data-structure
 The ledger's structure has to be very special to meet the following constraints:

-- The ledger is distributed over the planet, and everyone should be able to agree on its state at the same time (minus latency)

-- Transactions are grouped inside packages named "**blocks**" to ease management.
-Blocks shouldn't be too small, nor too big, to have smooth and regular transmissions.
+- The ledger is distributed over the planet, and everyone should be able to agree on its state at the same time (minus latency): This is an asynchronous network.
+Transactions (exchanges of bitcoins) are grouped inside packages named "**blocks**" to ease management.
+The size of the blocks impacts the transmission's speed.
+If blocks are relatively small, more blocks circulate on the network.
+If blocks are relatively big, less of them circulate in the same delay.
+Almost every node (computers) of the network has to check each block, and that also roughly the same time.
+So, in an asynchronous network, to assure maximum participation in the reconciliation, the size of a block is a key factor.
+Finding a good size allows for smooth and regular transmissions.

-- Their history must not be modifiable (immutability).
+- The ledger's history of transactions must not be modifiable (immutability) to prevent double-spending

 - Verifying the history or picking specific information inside the ledger has to be fast (e.g., check a balance)